It sounds like you have to be a photographer to go on your tours. I only take pictures for fun. Will I fit in?

 Can I purchase travel insurance from you?

 Included with your deposit receipt will be an application for travel insurance through Stonebridge Casualty Insurance Company.
 Their Passenger Travel Protection Plan has been designed exclusively for clients of Nawas International Travel.

 What documentation do I need if I sign up for one of your trips?

 Always a passport, usually a visa.
 I supply visa applications for U.S. and Canadian citizens and instructions on how and where to apply for the visa.
 However, we do not obtain the visa for you.
-If you don't want to obtain your own visa, you can use a visa service which will do it for a fee.
+If you don’t want to obtain your own visa, you can use a visa service that will do it for a fee.